Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Introduction and main results

+{\itext Several inverse problems encountered in applications are solved by constructing} the coefficients of the equations using invariant {\itext techniques,} e.g.\ using travel time coordinates. {\itext This is why many mathematical inverse problems are formulated in geometric terms}, that is, on manifolds, see e.g.\ \cite {AKKLT,BelKur,dsFKS,Eskin, GsB, GST,LeU}.
 Even some linear inverse problem are not uniquely solvable.
 In fact, counterexamples for these problems have been based on the so-called transformation optics.
-This has led to models for fixed frequency invisibility cloaks, see e.g.\ \cite{GKLU1,GLU} and references therein.
-These applications give one more motivation to study {\mattitext the uniqueness of} inverse problems.
+This has led to models for fixed frequency invisibility cloaks, see e.g.\ \cite{GKLU1,GLU} and references therein. \canberemoved{These applications give one more motivation to study {\mattitext the uniqueness of} inverse problems.}

+Several physical models lead to non-linear differential equations.
+In small perturbations, these equations can be approximated by linear equations, and most of the previous results on hyperbolic inverse problems in the multi-dimensional case with vanishing initial data concern linear models. {\rtext As noted above, the existing uniqueness results for linear hyperbolic equation with vanishing initial data are based on Tataru's unique continuation theorem \cite{Tataru1,Tataru2} that requires the coefficients to be constant {\muutos or} real-analytic in the time variable, see \cite{Alinhac}.} {Also, the studies {\mattitext of} inverse problems for hyperbolic equations {\mattitext with} time-dependent coefficients that are based on other methods have been restricted to the case when only the lower order terms depend on time, see \cite{Salazar,Stefanov1}, the monographs \cite{Petkov,Roach} and the references therein.}

-Earlier studies on inverse problems for non-linear equations have concerned parabolic equations \cite {Isakov1}, elliptic equations \cite {IsakovNachman,Kang,Sun,SunU}, and 1-dimensional hyperbolic equations \cite {Nakamura1}.
+Earlier studies on inverse problems for non-linear equations have concerned parabolic equations \cite {Isakov1}, elliptic equations \cite {IsakovNachman,Kang,SunU}, and 1-dimensional hyperbolic equations \cite {Nakamura1}.
 The present paper differs from the earlier studies in that in our approach we do not consider the non-linearity as a perturbation, whose effect is small, but as a tool that helps us solve the inverse problem {for multidimensional non-linear wave equations with vanishing initial data and time-dependent coefficients}.
 Indeed, {\mattitext it is the non-linearity that} makes it possible to solve a non-linear inverse problem which linearized version is not yet solved.
 This is the key novel feature of this paper.